gazebos/gazebos/_site/README.md

 4. Run `npm run build` to build and watch for code changes.
 5. Then, from within your project's directory: `npm link next`
 6. Now you can run your app with the local version of `gazebos`.

-To update the site index on the GH Pages site, you'll need to run the index build script.
-Just clone the project to your local machine, open your command-line interface (e.g., `Terminal` on Mac, `Command Prompt` on Windows), and `cd` into the repo's directory.
-Then, run `script/build_site_index` and commit your changes.
-Once the new index is commuted and pushed, it will be live as soon as the CDN updates (roughly a few minutes).

 ## Development